-- Section 2 describes the process of developing and assessing the Business Plan. - Section 3 discusses the contents of the Business Plan. - Section 4 discusses the requirements of the Monitoring Plan.
+- Section 2 describes the process of developing and assessing the Business Plan; - Section 3 discusses the contents of the Business Plan; - Section 4 discusses Additional Information requirements; and - Section 5 is the Conclusion.

 2. PROCESS FOR DEVELOPING AND ASSESSING THE BUSINESS PLAN